 Management Information Systems

-"If it wasn't obvious in my bio, I would say the most important thing you can do here at WSU Vancouver is to GET INVOLVED!
+"The most important thing you can do here at WSU Vancouver is to GET INVOLVED!
 Get involved with clubs and student organizations, participate in class discussions and talk with your professors.
-It might be more time commitments and effort than you are used to, but you will benefit greatly from it."
+It might take more time commitments and effort than you are used to, but you will benefit greatly from it."